Wildlife

 NOTES:

-- DO NOT pick up the turtle anywhere in the front ⅔’s of its upper shell - it will probably bite you in self defense.
+- DO NOT pick up the turtle anywhere in the front two-third’s of its upper shell - it will probably bite you in self defence.

 - DO NOT pick up or drag the turtle by its tail - you can do serious permanent spinal damage to the turtle.